An Exploration of Baroque Art, Architecture & Sculpture

 What is Baroque art?

 Developed after Renaissance and Humanism, Baroque art was a result of the emergence of reviving artistry for Churches.
-It is the art that focused on naturalism, perspective, shadows and light.
+It is the art that focuses on naturalism, perspective, shadows, and light.

 When did Baroque art start and end?